ops4j/org.ops4j.pax.carrot/README.md

 Releases go to Maven Central.

-Pax Carrot is currently incubating.
-There is no release yet.
+Pax Carrot is incubating.
+The current milestone release is *Pax Carrot 0.1.0*.

 ## Issue Tracking